puppetlabs/puppetdb_gc/README.md

 55 0 20 * * curl -X POST http://127.0.0.1:8080/pdb/admin/v1/cmd -H 'Accept: application/json' -H 'Content-Type: application/json' -d '{"command": "clean", "version": 1, "payload": ["other"] }'
 ```

+## Using puppetdb_gc with PE HA

+If you setup PE HA you should include puppetdb_gc on both the primary and the replica.
+This is because PuppetDB Sync does not sync deletions so GC needs to be performed on both the primary and the replica.

 ## PuppetDB GC Admin API Docs

 https://docs.puppet.com/puppetdb/latest/api/admin/v1/cmd.html#post-pdbadminv1cmd